LQCT/BitQT/docs/source/tutorial.rst

 - A *cluster_statistics.txt* file containing clusterID, cluster_size, and its percentage from the total frames analyzed
 - A *frames_statistics.txt* file containing every frameID and its clusterID.
-- A *file.log* to visualize all the clusters via VMD plugin as discussed in the nex section.
+- A *file.log* to visualize all the clusters via VMD plugin as discussed in the next section.

 Visualizing Clusters in VMD